CCPBioSim/qmmm-workshop/README.md

 In this tutorial workshop, you will learn how to apply combined quantum mechanics/molecular mechanics (QM/MM) methods to model a chemical reaction in an enzyme.
 You will calculate a free energy profile and a potential energy profile for the reaction, and analyse an important interaction in the active site.

 You will be using the simulation software from the <a href="http://ambermd.org/AmberTools.php">AmberTools package</a>.
 The *sander* programme is capable of the QM/MM simulations required.
 For efficiency, the semi-empirical QM method PM6 will be used throughout (implemented directly in sander).
-You can further use <a href="http://www.ks.uiuc.edu/Research/vmd/">VMD</a> to visualise the simulations.
+You can further use <a href="http://www.ks.uiuc.edu/Research/vmd/">VMD</a> to visualise the simulations on your local machine (after downloading the final files).

 You will be simulating the enzyme-catalysed reaction of chorismate to prephenate.
 This is an intramolecular reaction.
 The reaction proceeds via a cyclic transition state.
 A (geometric) reaction coordinate can be defined as the difference between the length of the C-O bond that is breaking, and the length of the C-C bond that is forming.
 Plotting the energy of the molecule as a function of this reaction coordinate returns a reaction energy profile.